rebelsky/sams-assorted-musings-reflections/eight-months-michelle.md

 number: 1350
 tags: [Michelle](index-michelle)
 blurb: Still getting by.
-version: 1.0
+version: 1.0.1
 released: 2025-06-08
-current:
+current: 2025-06-08
 ---
 Michelle passed away eight months ago today.
 It still feels like a moment since I've been with her.
 I think that's good.
 At least it's good for me.
 Most of the time.

 My days tend to alternate between extremes.
 Most of the time, I feel like she's around, or at least I act as if she's around.
 I go through my day.
 I listen to the advice I know she'd give me.
 Or I try to listen to the advice she'd give me.
 I'm not always the best listener.
 I feel her love.
 I feel love for her.
 At night, I recap the day for her.
 Sometimes the recaps are short.
 Sometimes they are surprisingly long.

 I'd like to ask her questions.
-I'd like to talk to her about the challenges in my life (or what I still think about as our life), about the kids, about the broader world.
+I'd like to talk to her about the challenges in my life (or what I still think about as _our_ life), about the kids, about the broader world.
 I really miss the sharing, particularly in terms of helping the kids move forward in their lives.
 It's particularly hard that the thing that they most need help with is her absence.
 I'm not good at helping with that, except in terms of sharing memories.

 I also miss her for practical things.
 Should I worry about this health issue?
 Why I am so tired all the time?
 What do you think we should do about the weeds?